Life As an Emergency Medical Technician or Paramedic

 |District of Columbia||$57,270|

-What Tools & Technology do Emergency Medical Technicians and Paramedics Use?
+Tools & Technologies Used by Emergency Medical Technicians and Paramedics

 Below is a list of the types of tools and technologies that Emergency Medical Technicians and Paramedics may use on a daily basis: